+Beech Mountain, a ski paradise in the winter, is a hiking, golfing and mountain biking paradise in summer and early fall.
 No need to go driving around looking for hard-to-find trails; you can simply walk from your inn, condo or house rental.
-If you are not a outdoors adventurer, Beech Mountain is also a quaint, small village perfect for a quiet romantic getaway atop a mountain.
-And it's the coolest town in North Carolina, literally.
-Since it is eastern America's highest town (elevation 5,506 feet), temperatures seldom exceed 72 degrees!
+If you are not a outdoors adventurer, Beech Mountain is also a quaint, small village perfect for a quiet romantic getaway at the coolest town in North Carolina, literally.
+Since it is eastern America's highest town (elevation 5,506 feet), temperatures seldom exceed 75 degrees!
 That's a nice treat in the middle of a hot summer in the lowlands.
 In addition to shopping and dining, there is plenty of see and do near Beech Mountain, including nearby Banner Elk and Grandfather Mountain.

-Mountain Hike & Wine Package 2013
+Hike & Wine Package

 Beech Mountain Hiking